-Fiscal Sponsorship: Fees (Model A)
+Fiscal Sponsorship: Charges (Model A)

 We’ve written extensively on fiscal sponsorship on this blog and for others, including The Nonprofit Quarterly and the American Bar Association.
 Over the past few years, we’ve seen a great increase in interest in fiscal sponsorship, but also a rise in misconceptions and disputes, sometimes resulting from fiscal sponsors correcting past unlawful or imprudent practices.
-And, often, involving the fiscal sponsorship administrative fees.
+And, often, involving the fiscal sponsorship administrative charges to the project’s restricted fund.
+For this post, we’ll focus specifically on thee charges with respect to comprehensive or Model A fiscally sponsored projects (FSPs).

-For this post, we’ll focus specifically on the administrative fees charged by fiscal sponsors with respect to comprehensive or Model A fiscally sponsored projects (FSPs).
 Model A FSPs are operated as internal projects of the fiscal sponsor.
 All of the assets, liabilities, rights, and obligations of a Model A FSP are the assets, liabilities, rights, and obligations of the fiscal sponsor.
 And all employees, volunteers, contractors, and fundraisers of the Model A FSP are those of the fiscal sponsor.

-Administrative Fees
+Administrative Charges

 While the administrative fee is often described as a service fee, this is also a mischaracterization of the comprehensive fiscal sponsorship relationship.
 The Model A fiscal sponsor is not like an outside vendor providing bookkeeping, payroll, and financial reporting services to the Steering Committee.
 The Model A fiscal sponsor has accepted ultimate legal responsibility for the FSP and carries the risks of an entity housing the FSP.
 If the FSP can’t pay a creditor, that’s the fiscal sponsor’s responsibility.
 Even if the fiscal sponsor tries to shift that responsibility to the FSP leaders, the creditor will ordinarily sue only the fiscal sponsor.
 If the FSP engages in prohibited political campaign intervention or a private benefit transaction, the fiscal sponsor risks its 501(c)(3) status.